 Contract talks and negotiations are huge part of the business side in the NFL.
-It’s a side, however, Baltimore Ravens owner Steve Bisciotti chooses not to engage in.
+It’s a side, however, Baltimore Ravens owner Steve Bisciotti chooses not to

 “I’ve never sat in a negotiation and I never will,” Bisciotti said last week at the Ravens end-of-season press conference. via BaltimoreRavens.com.